 Information technology component

 Bachelor of Information Technology is about the application of computer-based technologies and systems to meet individual and organisation information needs.
 The course will enable you to gain the knowledge and skills needed to use IT effectively and to use, develop and manage IT-based systems.

 Part A. Information technology specified study (48 points)

 This will provide you with foundation skills and knowledge for your IT education and ensure a breadth of understanding of IT and its applications in organisations and society.

-Part B. Information technology listed major
+Part B. Information technology listed major (48 points)

 This will provide you with a focused program of study that will develop your expertise in one area of information technology.
 You will develop the practical and theoretical skills and knowledge in your chosen major needed to successfully plan, develop, implement and evaluate information products and systems.